mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "There was this guy," he started, "who wanted to send hae to space."

-Casra laughed until thi noticed that Kipnu wasn't.
-"Oh.
-You're not joking about that, are you?"
+Casra let out a booming laugh of incredulity until thi noticed that Kipnu was still serious.
+"Oh," thi said.
+"You're not joking about that, are you?"

+"Not at all."
+He weighed whether he should mention the obscura, but thi interrupted his thoughts before he could mention it.

+"Why would he want to do such a thing?" thi asked.

-Kipnu felt a sense of longing for Liffa and Melna, and he wondered when he would see them again.
-"He's the reason I was sent here.
-I let him know how I felt about it."
+Kipnu felt a sense of longing for Liffa.
+"Liffa is... a talented individual, but as a maman people often dismiss hae.
+But apparently, being small is a benefit when being launched into space on a rail line up a mountain.
+This man, Fajro, chose Liffa to be the one to go, and I let him know how I felt about that."

 "An educated man like you doesn't get sent here for nothing," said Casra.
 "You throw one punch in your life, maybe two.
 And you mean it."

-Kipnu was surprised that thi could read him so well, but he imagined that such a skill was useful in a place where kanosin is worth more than a life.
+Kipnu was surprised that thi could read him so well, but he imagined that such a skill was useful in Ulukoma.

 "Tell me about hae," thi said.
 "Thi sounds like an interesting maman to say the least."